1.3: Physical-Chemical Foundations

 Compare the two tables above (one at time t= 0 and the other at equilibrium).
 Notice:

-- Only RTln Q changes during the course of a reaction until equilibrium is achieved.
+- Only RTln Q changes during a reaction until equilibrium is achieved.

 Meaning of ΔGo